SuzanneHuldt/battle-ships/README.md

 ~As a player
 So that I can prepare for the game
-I would like to be able to place a ship of size: [3] in my game.~
+I would like to be able to place a ship in my game and set its size.~

 As a player
 So that I can lay my ship out properly